fahol/todoist-mcp-server-cf/README.md

 ## 🚀 Features

-This MCP server provides **39 tools** covering a large scope of functionality for:
+This MCP server provides **39 tools** (14 essential tools enabled by default) covering a large scope of functionality for:

 ### **📁 Project Management**
 - **CRUD Operations**: Create, read, update, and delete projects